katarinamatic/technicaltask/README.md

 For macOS M1, add 127.0.0.1 instead of <minikube_ip>

 ## Assumptions
+* latest versions of minikube (Kubernetes), helm
 * since there is a helm chart for Traefik as a k8s Ingress controller, it was deployed that way.
-It could be deployed like nginx was (using deployment, service, configmap resources), but since the task needs the service exposed, this seemed more appropriate
+It could be deployed in other ways but since the task needs the service exposed, this seemed appropriate
-* the secret that is injected as an environment variable was placed in values-<stage>.yaml assuming that there will be testing and maybe the tester would like to make sure the value changes, even though providing opaque secrets in values is not secure (sealed-secrets-controller could be used to generate secrets that would be safe to push to git)
+* the secret that is injected as an environment variable was placed in values-_stage_.yaml assuming that there will be testing and maybe the tester would like to make sure the value changes, even though providing opaque secrets in values is not secure (sealed-secrets-controller could be used to generate secrets that would be safe to push to git, or external Key Management Store could be used)